nmbooker/gtk-xds/README.md

 gtk2.
 I targeted gtk3 first because there's more chance the gtk people themselves might like to use my code for a proper implementation.

+Any bugs relating to the use of these patches should go in gtk-xds issue tracker, and not in the upstream GTK bug tracker - you'll only annoy them.

+## Bug saving to remote locations with test builds
 Note that dragging to remote locations in Nautilus, when using a temporary rather than packaged version with